AAP127/cse15l-lab-reports/week4_lab.md

 ![DoubleOutput](week_4_source/DoubleOutput.PNG)

 What we realized is that, due to only requiring the left and right parenthesis in the correct spot, the program was able to still parse the link.
-This cause two sets of output, one claiming the input was invalid, yet the other showing normal functionality.
+This caused two sets of output, one claiming the input was invalid, yet the other showing normal functionality.
 To fix this, we decided that this situation should throw an IllegalArgumentException, specifically when nextOpenBracket wasn't found.

 ![GithubIllegalArg](week_4_source/GithubIllegalArg.PNG)